iamkubi/pydactyl/README.md

 ## State of the project

-Support for Pterodactyl 1.x endpoints is mostly completed, however some endpoints are still missing.
+Support for Pterodactyl 1.x endpoints is mostly completed.
 Future versions will not attempt to remain backwards compatible with versions of Pterodactyl before 1.0, however old versions of pydactyl that do support 0.7 will remain available.

 The 1.0 release is mostly stable and will not see significant changes until the Pterodactyl 2.0 release.
 Pull Requests will still be accepted and new endpoints